Dan Meyer (first baseman): Seattle Mariners

+Meyer was the nascent franchise's all-time home run leader, with 64 after five seasons.
+Dave Henderson surpassed him in 1985.
+Meyer was a popular player, featured in a Mariners' television commercial that called him "Disco Danny".
+However, he has one of the lowest wins above replacement totals all-time among Mariners players, according to FanGraphs.

-Oakland Athletics and later career
+Oakland Athletics

-In December 1981, the Seattle Mariners traded Meyer to the Oakland Athletics in exchange for Rich Bordi.
-In his first season with the Athletics, Meyer batted .240 with 28 runs scored, 92 hits, 17 doubles, three triples, eight home runs, and 59 RBIs in 120 games played.
-With Oakland that year, Meyer was primarily used as a first baseman, but did see limited time in right field and left field.
-He was also the designated hitter during 38 games.
+In December 1981, Seattle traded Meyer to the Oakland Athletics for reliever Rich Bordi.
+In his first season with the Athletics, Meyer batted .240 with 28 runs scored, 92 hits, 17 doubles, three triples, eight home runs, and 59 RBIs in 120 games.
+That year, he was primarily used as a first baseman but did see limited time in right field and left field.
+He was also the DH in 38 games.
 During the 1983 season, Meyer batted .189 with runs scored, 32 hits, nine doubles, one home run, and 13 RBIs in 69 games played.

 In 1984, Meyer started the season in the minor leagues for the first time in ten years.
 With the Tacoma Tigers of the Triple-A Pacific Coast League, he batted .293 with 134 hits, 19 doubles, two triples, and seven home runs in 124 games played.
-Meyer was called up to the majors in September.
-With the Athletics, he batted .318 with one run scored, seven hits, three doubles, one triple, and four RBIs in 20 games played.
-After the season, he filed for free agency.
+Meyer was called back up to the majors in September.
+With the Athletics, he batted .318 with one run scored, seven hits, three doubles, one triple, and four RBIs in 20 games.
+After the season, he elected free agency.

 On January 15, 1985, Meyer re-signed with the Athletics.
 With Oakland that year, he went hitless in 12 at-bats.
 He was released by the team on May 26.

+Later career

-For the duration of the 1985 season, Meyer played with the Triple-A Nashville Sounds, the minor league affiliates of the Detroit Tigers, batting .225 with 13 doubles, one triple, and one home run in 51 games.
+For the rest of the 1985 season, Meyer played with the Nashville Sounds, the Triple-A affiliate of the Tigers, batting .225 with 13 doubles, one triple, and one home run in 51 games.

-Meyer played for the Diablos Rojos del México in the Mexican League for part of the 1986 season.
-He resurfaced in 1987, playing three games with the Class-A San Jose Bees of the California League.
-Meyer played in the inaugural season of the Senior Professional Baseball Association in 1989–1990 for the Bradenton Explorers.
+Meyer played for the Diablos Rojos del México in the Mexican Baseball League for part of the 1986 season.
+In 1987, he played three games with the Class-A San Jose Bees of the California League.
+He played in the inaugural season of the Senior Professional Baseball Association in 1989–1990 for the Bradenton Explorers.

+Personal life

+Meyer has been married three times.
+He married his former high school sweetheart in 1972.
+The couple had one child and divorced in 1978.
+He married his second wife after the 1978 MLB season.
+They had three children and divorced in 1989.
+He married his third wife in 2013.

+In 1986, Meyer bought and operated a restaurant in San Ramon, California, later sold in 1989.
+After his playing career, he worked for AT&T in Pleasanton, California.
+He later had a produce business.